wcjameson/SillyStringFactory.Solution/README.md

   }
 }`
 * User id and password will be your own
-* Open the project in your terminal, navigate to the HairSalon.Solution directory, and enter the following
+* Open the project in your terminal, navigate to the Factory directory, and enter the following
 * dotnet restore
 * dotnet build
 * dotnet run